Web3Camp-Labs/hardhat-metamask-connector/README.md

 # Test

-There is a sample test hardhat project, just run `npm install` and `npx hardhat run scripts/deploy.ts` to make test.
+There is a sample test hardhat project, just run `npm install` and `npx hardhat run scripts/deploy.ts` to make test in `example` folder.

 # The idea